retched/missing-images-zen/README.txt

 Version Date
 ==============
+v1.0.2	2014-07-24 13:50
+  * Removed the choice of running the script as MySQLi or MySQL.
+The script will now check if it can run mysqli_connect.
+If not, it will run mysql_connect.
+If that fails, the script will not run.
+The user also has the option to force MySQL although this should NOT really be used.
+I will still reserve the right to remove this option at a later time once MySQL is removed from PHP.
+  * Consolidated the location of the query that is being run by the script to one location.
+(There is no difference in SQL language between MySQL and MySQLi.
+So having two seperate queries which produced the same result table was a bit redundant.)

 v1.0.1	2014-07-24 12:58
   * Improved call for database_tables.php as suggested by lat9.
     Thanks for the code suggestion.